applessmillion/JadExplorer/README.md

 ![logo](https://raw.githubusercontent.com/applessmillion/SHU-Explorer/master/web/img/logo.png)

 # SHU-Explorer
+## Notice
+This project is under active development.
+Some files work as intended, while others do not.
+Once the front-end is finished, SQL statements will be provided to generate databases compatible with this project.

 ## About
 SHU-Explorer is a project developed per requirement of graduating with a Computer Information Systems major at Siena Heights University.